Should I Start Obedience Training Classes For My Puppy?

 Advanced Obedience Training

 Once your puppy has successfully completed basic obedience training classes, you may choose to continue their training with more advanced courses.
 Advanced obedience training expands on the basic commands and introduces more complex behaviors and commands, such as off-leash training and distance commands.
 These classes provide mental stimulation, maintain good behavior, and strengthen the bond between you and your dog.
-Advanced training also prepares your dog for activities such as agility, obedience , or therapy work.
+Advanced training also prepares your dog for activities such as , obedience competitions, or therapy work.

 Specialized Workshops and Activities